Skip to content

 Rate Rules

-Rate rules define how a rate is applied across different times of day or week — for example, standard time vs. overtime.
+Rate rules define how a rate is applied across different times of day, days of the week, or with fixed vs. percentage-based amounts.
+Each pay rate can have multiple rules.

 Each rule includes:

-• Hourly Rate – Amount paid per hour during that period
+Hourly Rate Amount paid per hour during that period.
+Disabled if Percentage Rate is enabled

 2. Configure Overtime Rules